FeernandoOFF/v3D-Portfolio/src/content/blog/en/state-of-cms-2023.md

 ---
-title: "State of CMS "
+title: The current state of Content Management Systems
 description: "From self-hosted Git-Based CMS to cloud platforms here we'll discuss about the most relevant solutions that we have available to solve a simple problem: \"the data source for our app\"."